cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 	- Timeline plugin like this?
 - Auto headings and bullets?
 - Plugin to automatically put bullet point when clicking directly below a bullet list
-- Plugin to use regex replacements with pasting
 - Plugin that does certain syntax to show page and heading when pasting link to page and heading
 - Normalized content change glow added to graph to show recently active areas of the graph.
 This could use git repo information with commits - would take a lot to render